slerman12/UnifiedML/README.md

 Actor-Critic ensembling is also supported for some agents like ```AC2Agent```:
 - ```Agent=Agents.AC2Agent +agent.num_actors=```
 - ```Agent=Agents.AC2Agent +agent.num_critics=```

+As of now, all agents are *visual*, that is, they observe pixel-based inputs.

 Save videos with ```log_video=true```.